-- To prepare the braised beef, place the ingredients for the beef in a Dutch oven with 6 cups of water.
-Bring to a boil then reduce the heat to maintain a low simmer and cook, covered, until the beef is tender, 1 1/2 to 2 hours.
-If you’re using top round, it’ll take about 2 1/2 hours to be tender.
+- Place the ingredients for the beef in a Dutch oven with 6 cups of water.
+Bring to a boil then reduce the heat to maintain a low simmer and cook, covered, until the beef is tender, 1 ½ to 2 hours.
+If you’re using top round, it’ll take about 2 ½ hours to be tender.

 - Remove the pot from the heat and allow the beef to cool in the broth, so it will stay moist and juicy.
 Reserve about ¾ cups of broth.
 Drain the beef and transfer to a cutting board.
 Using two forks, shred the beef apart.
 Set the shredded beef aside.

 - Heat the olive oil in a Dutch oven (you can use the one you used to cook the beef, no need to rinse it out either).
 Add the onion and red bell pepper and cook until the onion is soft and translucent, about 2 to 3 minutes.
 Mix in the minced garlic, salt and spices.

 - Add the reserved broth, crushed tomato, lime juice, and bay leaf and return to a simmer.
 Stir in the shredded beef, reduce the heat to low, and cook, covered, 15 to 20 minutes.